crond-jaist/iotrain-sim/content_guide.md

 The fundamental training category is further divided into two areas:
 `Single Node` and `Networking`.
-The first content area starts by presenting the basics of Contiki OS and Cooja network simulator, including a `Hello World Simulation` tutorial.
-Then, several Contiki-based IoT devices are introduced, such as actuators, controllers, and sensors.
-The second content area focuses on network communication techniques with application to IoT devices, with examples of broadcast communication, which is often used for sensor devices.
+The first content area starts by presenting the basics of Contiki OS and Cooja, including a `Hello World Simulation` tutorial.
+Several Contiki-based IoT devices are introduced next, such as actuators, controllers, and sensors.
+The second content area focuses on network communication techniques employed by IoT devices, with examples of broadcast communication, which is often used by sensor devices.

 ### Security Training